vvscode/docs/docs/tutorials/net/building-your-own-conferencing-system-with-aspnet-mvc-part-2-adding-a-web-client.md

 <audio id="ringtone" src="~/content/phone_ring.wav" loop></audio>
 ```

 The next thing to do is to start a Sinch client when the user enters their name and a PIN.
 Since I don’t want to have the secret in my JavaScript, I created an endpoint to Sign a user ticket on the **ConferenceController**.
-You can read more about ticket generation in the [Sinch documentation](_js-authentication).
+You can read more about ticket generation in the [Sinch documentation](doc:voice-js-authentication).

-**ConfrenceController.cs**
+**ConferenceController.cs**

 ```csharp
 public JsonResult GetTicket(string id) {